 Cloud reference architecture

-Ubuntu Cloud is OpenStack, the leading open cloud platform.
+OpenStack is the leading open cloud platform.
 Ubuntu is the reference operating system for the OpenStack project, which is why deploying OpenStack with Ubuntu is the best way to ensure a straightforward implementation.

-The OpenStack Compute component (codenamed Nova) enables you to provision and manage large networks of virtual machines, creating a redundant and scalable cloud-computing platform, based on Ubuntu.
+The OpenStack Compute component (codenamed Nova) enables you to provision and manage large networks of virtual machines, creating a redundant and scalable cloud-computing platform.
 It gives you everything you need to run instances, manage networks and control access through users and projects.
 Like the rest of the Ubuntu operating system, it supports most standard hardware configurations and well-known hypervisors.

 The OpenStack Image Service (codenamed Glance) provides discovery, registration and delivery services for virtual disk images.
 It includes a standard REST interface for identifying them in back-end stores such as OpenStack Object Storage, with new virtual disk images being registered via the Image Service.